Finding The Right Attorney For You

 If the attorney’s website offers lots of articles and books on your legal question, then you probably have found an attorney that is very knowledgeable about your specific accident and injury.
 Good attorneys want very well educated clients and want to help them make good legal decisions about their case from the beginning.
 On the other hand, if you see an attorney website that seems to just say, “sign with us and we will get you money fast” without trying to provide you with a lot of information, you may want to stay away from that lawyer.

-8. Call the Office to Schedule a Consultation
+8. Call the Office to Schedule a Strategy Session

 9. Come Prepared With Questions

-Personal injury attorneys at Dennis and King will usually provide a free consultation to discuss the details of your legitimate claim.
-During the consultation, you will have the opportunity to ask questions that can help you decide if you would like to move forward, or if you should check out the other attorneys on your list.
-You will most likely begin your consultation by discussing your claim: the main reason you’re even in the attorney’s office in the first place.
+Personal injury attorneys at Dennis and King will usually provide a free strategy session to discuss the details of your legitimate claim.
+During the strategy session, you will have the opportunity to ask questions that can help you decide if you would like to move forward, or if you should check out the other attorneys on your list.
+You will most likely begin your strategy session by discussing your claim: the main reason you’re even in the attorney’s office in the first place.

-However, use the rest of your time to ask some of these top consultation questions:
+However, use the rest of your time to ask some of these top strategy session questions:

 - Have you tried these types of personal injury cases before?